 When you return home from grocery shopping get into the habit of preparing some food for later.
 Cut melons up into bite-size pieces and place into Tupperware tubs or ziplock plastic bags.
 Clean lettuce and put those into ziplock bags also.
 Break broccoli down into florets, and carrots into sticks ready for steaming, dipping, or putting on salads.

 Cook some bacon in the microwave ahead of time so you have bacon ready for sandwiches (grilled cheese with bacon is delicious!), ready to crumble for salads, or to add to chicken or pork dishes.
 Having this ingredient ready to use makes cooking later much easier.

 When you next look into your refrigerator, it’s easy to put a bowl of fruit together, make a quick, healthy salad or to have added flavor to your dinner meals.

 Use that pickle juice!

 If you have a jar of pickles or jalapeños almost finished, don’t throw the juice away!
-Put some of those chopped onions, vegetables (or some vegetables left over from dinner) into the jar and let them marinate for a couple of days.
+Upcycle by putting some of those chopped onions and vegetables (or some vegetables left over from dinner) into the jar and letting them marinate for a couple of days.
 Presto!
 You have instant flavor for salads, sandwiches and appetizer plates.